jvprosser/CDE-Iceberg-demo/README.md

 ## CML
 1. Create a project with this git
-2. in another tab, start the DataViz app (it takes a bit to run.)
+2.
-3. Start a session with extra CPU and RAM to run a python notebook.
+3. Start a JupiterLab session with extra CPU and RAM
+4. Start a terminal and execute `bash -x setup.sh`. - This takes longer than is desireable....
+9. ( If this is a git branch, execute `git checkout <branchname>` )
-4. Load the EDA notebook and step through most of it.
+5. Load the EDA notebook and step through most of it.
-5. Start another session and load wine_train.py
-6. Start a terminal and execute `bash -x setup.sh`
+6. Start another session with a workbook
+7.
+8.
-7. GO and get the first snapshot ID from HUE and put it in the file at the top
+10. Get the first snapshot ID from HUE and assign it to `first_snapshot` at the top
+>I'm using the first snapshot because I always want to train the model using the same dataset

-8. step through the sections of the file executing in chunks.
+12. Step through the sections of the file executing in chunks.
-9. note that we are loading the same data but from an even earlier snapshot, because we always want to train from a known dataset.
+13. Note that we are loading the same data but from an even earlier snapshot, because we always want to train from a known dataset.
-10. Run the files 2 or 3 more times.
+14. Run the files 2 or 3 more times.
-11. go and look at the experiments.
+15. Look at the experiments.
 Compare them.
-12. Mention that you won't deploy a model at this point, but can schedule a followup for later.
+16. Mention that you won't deploy a model at this point, but can schedule a followup for later.

 ## Viz
 1. If there's time, go to the data tab you opened earlier.